almostfelix/MovieTheatre/README.md

 4. **Admin Account Setup**
    - The `create_admin.php` page is shown during first start
    - Once an admin account exists, this page will be disabled
-   - Use the provided admin key ('webfejlesztes2024')
+   - Use the provided admin key (`key=webfejlesztes2024`)
    - Choose your admin username and password
    - Password must be at least 6 characters
    - After creation, you can log in with these credentials
-   - Additional admin accounts must be created by existing administrators
+   - Additional admin accounts must be created through the registration page and then assigned administrator roles via the manage users page.

-5. **Testing the System**
-   - Create a regular user account through the registration page
-   - Log in as admin to add movies
-   - Test booking functionality with regular user account

 ## Database Structure